OUR MISSION

 DEVELOPMENT

 We are helping Planting for Hope and Future (PHF).
 They develop rural farms to bring jobs and food security to the people.
-Currently, six farms with 3000 fruit trees are operational.
+Currently, five farms with multiple varieties of fruit trees that are operational.

 PLAN